About RTI Press

 RTI Press is a global publisher of peer-reviewed, open-access publications.
 We publish on a broad range of topics reflecting RTI’s multidisciplinary research, expertise in social and laboratory sciences, and extensive international activities.
 Our publications inform national and international research, scientific discussions, and policy debates.
 RTI International funds RTI Press as a means of sharing research and practical knowledge to improve the human condition.

 RTI Press is a Diamond Open Access publisher; neither authors nor readers pay for our publications.
-Most RTI Press publications are made available under a Creative Commons license (CC BY-NC-ND 4.0) and can be downloaded free of charge.
+RTI Press (i.e., RTI International) copyrights all sole-published publications and makes them available as free downloads under a Creative Commons license (CC BY-NC-ND 4.0).
 Books can also be purchased as hard copy editions.
 More information is available in our Open Access Policy.
 Digital preservation is ensured through Portico, the Carolina Digital Repository, and the Directory of Open Access Books.
 RTI Press is a member of OASPA.

 Manuscripts submitted to RTI Press are subject to single-blind peer review.
 Books and reports require two reviews, whereas briefs only need one review.
 We encourage reviews by experts from outside RTI and require at least one external reviewer for each manuscript.
 When RTI experts are invited to peer review, they are carefully selected to ensure impartiality and avoid conflicts of interest.
 Editorial decisions informed by peer reviewers’ recommendations are made independently by an associate editor assigned to each manuscript.
 Associate editors are selected from the RTI Press Editorial Board.